oscarlai1998/tp/docs/UserGuide.md

 ## Introduction

-iGraduate is a command line application that will help <b>NUS students majoring in Information Security</b> check his/her graduation progress and modules taken in based on the academic program requirements. iGraduate also contains tools such as storing of modules, listing of modules that can be taken, an academic progression indicator and CAP calculator, which help students make informed decisions about future modules.
+iGraduate is a command line application that acts as a centralised hub for <b>NUS students majoring in Information Security</b> to plan their academic journey.
+With tools like the storing of modules, listing of modules that can be taken, an academic progression indicator and a CAP calculator, iGraduate will help students check his/her graduation progress, view modules taken based on programme requirements and make informed decisions about future modules.

 ## User Guide Usage
 This user guide serves as a quick introduction to the application as well as provide instructions on when to utilise each feature, its proper formats and expected behaviours from different sample inputs.

 The following symbols are used in this user guide: